 - Research Managers Workgroup: IIAM debuted its first quarterly Research Managers Workgroup in August 2020, followed in November by the group’s second virtual meeting.
 The Workgroup was designed to create Best Practices among research partnerships.
 Together, we hope to improve the process of research placement and, ultimately, make the greatest effort to honor the donor gift.
 If your OPO has a research focused position and would like to join the Workgroup, please contact Mike Vara or Shannon Edwards for more information about our March 2021 session.

 The Vessels that Streamline Progress

-The process of providing organs and tissue for research begins with IIAM and our network of all 58 organ procurement organizations (OPOs), our invaluable stewards.
+The process of providing organs and tissue for research begins with IIAM and our network of all 57 organ procurement organizations (OPOs), our invaluable stewards.
 IIAM staff work around the clock with OPOs, the frontline for organs and tissues for transplant, and facilitate the recovery of non-transplantable organs for research.
 These OPOs link us to the donors who we, in turn, link to viable medical research.
 By promoting research donation through educational in-services and conducting semiannual Research Recovery Workshops, we help OPOs develop more efficient recovery practices and coordination processes to meet the specifications of our research partners.
 Through this collaboration, we maximize the donor gift while making invaluable contributions to medical science.
+READ more testimonials below.